garden-io/garden/docs/reference/action-types/Deploy/persistentvolumeclaim.md

 timeout: 300

 spec:
   # The namespace to deploy the PVC in.
-Note that any module referencing the PVC must be in the same namespace, so in
+Note that any resources referencing the PVC must be in the same namespace, so
-  # most cases you should leave this unset.
+  # in most cases you should leave this unset.
   namespace:

   # The spec for the PVC.
 This is passed directly to the created PersistentVolumeClaim resource.
 Note that the spec